abh2050/docanalyzer/README.md

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

-## Contact
-For questions or support, reach out to [your-email@example.com] or open an issue on GitHub.
 ```

 This README provides a clear and comprehensive guide to the Document Intelligence application, covering its features, setup, usage, and contribution guidelines.
 It’s structured to be user-friendly for both developers and end-users.
 Let me know if you need any adjustments!